shuLhan/awwan/README.md

 ##  EXAMPLE

+To give you the taste of the idea, I will show you an example using the working directory $WORKDIR as our base directory.

-Let say that we have the working remote server named "myserver" at IP address "1.2.3.4" using username "arch" on port "2222" in the current ".ssh/config" file
+Let say that we have the working remote server named "myserver" at IP address "1.2.3.4" using username "arch" on port "2222".

+In the $WORKDIR, create directory ".ssh" and "config" file,

 ```
+$ mkdir -p .ssh
+$ cat > .ssh/config <<EOF
 Host myserver
 	Hostname 1.2.3.4
 	User arch
 	Port 2222
-	IdentityFile ~/.ssh/id_rsa
+	IdentityFile .ssh/myserver
+EOF
 ```

-and the environment file "awwan.env"
+Still in the $WORKDIR, create  the environment file "awwan.env"

 ```
+$ cat > awwan.env <<EOF
 [all]
 user = arch
 host = myserver